 Pastry Crag is a smaller crag close to the road that is a good place to go to when it's cold, since it's a bit of a suntrap and sheltered behind trees.
 It also has a good variety of climbs.
-It's located along Highway 546 which runs along the Little White River northeast from Iron Bridge
+It's located along Highway 546 which runs along the Little White River northeast from Iron Bridge a) From Iron Bridge.
+From the intersection of Highway 17 and Highway 546 in Iron Bridge head north on Highway 546 for 56.3 km (past Endikai Lake).

-- a) From Iron Bridge.
-From the intersection of Highway 17 and Highway 546 in Iron Bridge head north on Highway 546 for 56.3 km (past Endikai Lake). - b) From Elliot Lake: Head north of Elliot Lake on Highways 108/639 (for 37 km), then turn left onto Highway 546 and head down it for 8 km.
+b) From Elliot Lake: Head north of Elliot Lake on Highways 108/639 (for 37 km), then turn left onto Highway 546 and head down it for 8 km.

 The crag is on the north side of the road.
 The ice is just visible through the trees.
 Park the car on the side of the road.
 Bushwack some 100 m through the trees and then another 70 m uphill, left of talus field, to the base of the cliff.
-It's a 10 minute walk.
+It's a 15 minute walk to the base of the ice.